Once you’ve begun collecting online reviews, you’re all set to turn your reviews and client testimonials into a powerful source of new referrals.

 Just because your reviews are written online doesn’t mean they have to stay there.

-Consider creating a printed flyer or brochure with a curated selection of testimonials and endorsements with appropriate disclosures; Include the QR code provided by Wealthtender linking to your profile page with all of your reviews, or type out the link to all reviews on your website.
-Insert this resource into your prospect kit.
+Consider creating a printed flyer or brochure with a curated selection of client testimonials with appropriate disclosures; Include a QR code with a link to your profile page with all of your reviews, or type out the link to all reviews on your website.
+Insert this resource into your prospect kit to accelerate the trust-building process so your future clients can read firsthand the impact you’ve made in the lives of your clients.

 The above approach also works for full-page magazine ads, mailed postcards, and, if you want to go big, perhaps even a billboard?
 Of course, it’s best to walk before we run, but you get the idea.

-While a business card may lack sufficient space to achieve compliance with the above approach, consider adding a QR code prospects can scan with their mobile phone to quickly pull up your profile and read all your reviews online.
+While a business card may lack sufficient space to achieve compliance with the above approach, consider adding a QR code prospects can scan with their mobile phone to quickly pull up your Wealthtender profile or testimonials page on your website and read all your reviews online.
 This can turbocharge your business card’s effectiveness.

 Repurposing Your Testimonials and Endorsements to be Both Seen and Heard